polymorphine/container/README.md

         }
     }

-...creating same container as with methods above might go like this:
+...creating container from example will might go like this:

     $app = new App([
         'uriString' => new DirectRecord('www.example.com')